djdarien/macpi/README.md

 # macpi
 Mac OS 8.1 on Raspberry Pi without a full desktop!

-Works with PI3B and later
+Works with Pi3B or later

 Uses basilisk II emulator.